-Insider threats in Cybersecurity can be tricky as they are invisible to an organization’s security framework.
-Did you know that according to the 2021 Verizon Data Breach Investigations Report, 34% of all data breaches involve internal actors?
-Additionally, it indicates that employees have access to 17% of all sensitive data files.
+According to the 2021 Verizon Data Breach Investigations Report, 34% of all data breaches involve internal actors?
+On average, employees have access to 17% of all sensitive data files in an organization.

-An insider is, as the term identifies, anyone “inside” an organization who has (or previously had) authorized access to an organization’s resources.
+An insider is anyone “inside” an organization who has, or previously had, authorized access to an organization’s resources.
 These resources may or may not include an organization’s facilities, personnel, equipment, systems, networks, and sensitive data and information.
-Examples of an insider include:
+Insiders may include:

-- A person to whom an organization has supplied authorized access to its systems and networks
+- Persons to whom an organization has supplied authorized access to its systems and networks.

-- A person who has continuous, regular, or periodic access to an organization’s data and networks, including vendors, repair persons, and contractors
+- Persons who have continuous, regular, or periodic access to an organization’s data and networks, including vendors, repairmen, technicians, and contractors.

-- A person who develops the products and services and therefore knows the strengths and weaknesses of an organization’s offerings, including pricing, costs, and ideas
+- Persons who develop the products and services and know the strengths and weaknesses of an organization’s offerings, including pricing, costs, and ideas.

 Types Of Insider Threats in Cybersecurity